rackodo/DexterMASZ/README.md

 - If you are logged in as a siteadmin, you can use the "register guild" (+) button to register your guilds and to get started.
 - Based on wanted features and functionalities you might have to grant your bot advanced permissions, read above under `Enabling Restricted Features`.

-### 🗃️ Backup

-There are backup example scripts in the `scripts` directory to backup uploaded files and the database.

-### 🤖 API scripting

-As a siteadmin you can create a token to authenticate yourself while making API requests.\
-You can also use my [python library](https://github.com/zaanposni/masz-api-wrapper) to integrate the MASZ API into your project.

 ### 🤝 Contribute

 Contributions are welcome.\
 You can find our contributions guidelines [here](CONTRIBUTING.md).\
 If you are new to open source, checkout [this tutorial](https://github.com/firstcontributions/first-contributions).\
-Feel free to get in touch with me via our support server [https://discord.gg/5zjpzw6h3S](https://discord.gg/5zjpzw6h3S).
+Feel free to get in touch with me via our support server [https://discord.gg/DBS664yjWN](https://discord.gg/DBS664yjWN).

 ### 💁🏻 Further Help

-Feel free to join our discord at [https://discord.gg/5zjpzw6h3S](https://discord.gg/5zjpzw6h3S) if you have further questions about your dev environment.
+Feel free to join our discord at [https://discord.gg/DBS664yjWN](https://discord.gg/DBS664yjWN) if you have further questions about your dev environment.